 –A small hotel was built on top of where my house used to be—in fact it was finished just last year.
 I asked the family who owns the hotel what had happened to “my” house, and was told that they bought up the buildings, and knocked them down.
 They also mentioned that everyone was really happy about that because the houses were used for drug dealing, whiskey brewing, and who knows what else.

 –I’ve kept in touch over the years with the ladies in the market who helped me learn to speak Thai.
 They’ve moved their shop across the street, but still settle noodles, as indeed the have for the last 35 or 40 years.
 They are still there selling noodles—it is the best Pad Thai in the world—if you want a referral, let me know.
 They are now teaching my now 24 year old daughter Thai, too.

 –We went out to find Nam Jom, and were told that it was no more—what was left of the village had been merged with a larger village.
 Ban Nam Jom is now in the middle of a national park, and depopulated—there were only a few houses left.
 The government has cracked down on illegal lumbering, so the work elephants are all gone.
 (Maybe if they are lucky, they will get the wild elephant population back!).
 No idea what happened to “my “ water system.

 And so life goes on.
-What really remains are the relationships, and I suppose the fact that people in “my” Peace Corps town of Phrae continue to do more for me and my daughter, than I did for them.
+What really remains are the relationships with the market ladies, and a few others.
+I suppose the fact that people in “my” Peace Corps town of Phrae continue to do more for me and my daughter, than I did for them.
 I seem to remember that somewhere in our training we were told that this would be the case—that the real edifice are in the relationships built.
 For the rest—it is all dust!
 Even for the engineers like Steve/Kevin.

 Originally published at Ethnography.com, August 12, 2015